Aesthetics

 Spatial layout

 The horizontal flow of the building is mainly defined by the corridors surrounding the two courtyards, while the vertical flow is defined by stairwells and elevators that rise from the ground to the top floor, and by a grand ceremonial staircase.
 Ordinary staircases and elevators are located in the four corners, and near the Main Entrance in front and the Main West Side Entrance in the rear.
-The grand ceremonial staircase in the Entrance Hall branches into a T shape at the top and connects to the central corridor on the third floor and to the Auditorium (known as the "Conference Room" prior to retrocession).
+The grand ceremonial staircase in the Entrance Hall branches into a T shape at the top and connects to the central corridor on the third floor and to the Reception Hall (known as the "Conference Room" prior to retrocession).

 During the Japanese colonial period, ceremonial functions and high-level official events were always held in rooms located along the building's central axis, while the peripheral areas of the building were used for routine matters.
 Space on the ground floor was used for the provision of logistics services, while the space on the second through fifth floors was primarily for the handling of administrative affairs.
 Since offices were designed for practical purposes, they were not particularly embellished.
 Only the central space where various ceremonies were held was particularly ornate.